-Expect that your child will change in some ways, so don't be surprised to encounter change during the October break.
+Expect that your child will change in some ways, so don’t be surprised to encounter changes during the October break.

 These are normal.
 Give good parental advice, as you always do, and then let them work it out.

-Keep it with you in the car, especially if you are not familiar with the Hamilton campus.
+Keep it with you in the car or view a Google map of campus, especially if you are not familiar with the Hamilton campus.
 It can be most helpful.

 If you can’t actually visit, make quality contact during that weekend.
 If a visit during this weekend is not possible, try to visit another weekend, but only with notice.